ethan-sorenson/slate/source/includes/_mapRuns.md

 ## RunMapDataTableWithErrors
 This endpoint runs the specified process with the provided XML data table, and returns error messages.

-For additional information about Global Variables reference [this article](https://www.eonesolutions.com/help-article/global-variables-in-smartconnect-com/).

 ### HTTP Request